Tobias Figueiredo: Hull City

 On 28 June 2022, Figueiredo signed a two-year contract with Hull City, with the club holding an option for an extra year.
 He made his debut on 30 July, starting in the 2–1 home win against Bristol City.
 On 17 September he made mistakes that led to two goals in a 3–0 loss at Swansea City; he took no part from January onwards as new manager Liam Rosenior preferred Alfie Jones and Sean McLoughlin in central defence.

 Brazil

 On 11 July 2023, Figueiredo signed a three-year contract with Fortaleza Esporte Clube; the Brazilian club acquired 70% of his economic rights for an undisclosed fee.
 In March 2024, he was loaned to fellow Série A side Criciúma Esporte Clube.
 He scored his first goal for the latter later that month, heading home from a corner kick in a 2–1 away win over Brusque Futebol Clube in the Campeonato Catarinense.

 Figueiredo joined Club Athletico Paranaense of Série B in February 2025, also on loan.
+He left Fortaleza on 16 March 2026.

+Later career

+On 17 March 2026, aged 32, Figueiredo agreed to a deal at Jeju SK FC in the K League 1.